Hodge correlators: Polydifferential operator

 Using (\ref{5.25.06.24}), the third term is written as

-Using (\ref{5.25.06.24}) and $\partial \overline \partial = - \overline \partial \partial $, the last two terms in the expression for $d \omega_m(\varphi_0, \ldots, \varphi_{m}) $ give
+Using (\ref{5.25.06.21}) and $\partial'\partial'' = - \partial'' \partial'$, the last two terms in the expression for $d \omega_{m+1}(\varphi_0, \ldots, \varphi_{m}) $ give

-Changing the summation in the second term from $0 \leq k\leq m-1$ to $1 \leq k\leq m$, and using $k+(m+1-k) =m+1$, we see that it coincides with the term containing Laplacians in (\ref{5-20.1}).
-The lemma is proved.
-3mm {\bf Remark}.
+Changing the summation in the second term from $0 \leq k\leq m-1$ to $1 \leq k\leq m$, and using $k+(m+1-k) =m+1$, we see that it coincides with the term containing Laplacians in (\ref{5-20.1}). \end{proof}

+{\bf Remark}.
 Let $f_i$ be rational functions on a complex algebraic variety.
 Let $\varphi_i := \log|f_i|$.
-Then the form (\ref{12.29.04.1}) is a part of a cocycle representing the product in real Deligne cohomology of 1-cocycles $(\log|f_i|, d\log f_i)$ representing classes in $H^1_{\cal D}(X, \R(1))$, see Proposition 2.1 of \cite{GZ}.
-The form (\ref{12.29.04.1}) in this set up was used for the definition of Chow polylogarithms and, more generally, in the construction of the canonical regulator map on motivic complexes (\cite{G2}, \cite{G8}).
+Then the form (\ref{12.29.04.1}) is a part of a cocycle representing the product in real Deligne cohomology of 1-cocycles $(\log|f_i|, d\log f_i)$ representing classes in $H^1_{\cal D}(X, \R(1))$.
+The form (\ref{12.29.04.1}) in this set up was used for the definition of Chow polylogarithms and, more generally, in the construction of the canonical regulator map on motivic complexes \cite{G2}, \cite{G8}.